 Physics of Pendulum

-We all are well aware of the fact that what pendulum is and what it does i.e swings back and forth!!!
-But, what we don’t know is that how it works?
-More importantly, what’s the physics behind the working of a simple pendulum.
+We all are well aware of the fact that what a pendulum is and what it does i.e swings back and forth!!!
+But, what we don’t know is how it works.
+More importantly, what’s the physics behind the working of a simple pendulum?

 To make it more simple, let me bifurcate the physics of the pendulum into two cases.
 To put it differently, let me bifurcate the working of the pendulum into two specific positions.